pnikolaid/pnikolaid.github.io/_pages/publications.md

 To estimate the required provisioned resources, the operator may monitor the resources that each slice needs over a long period of time, and then provision for each slice the largest amount of resources it requested.

-Although this is simple to do, it is quite wasteful.
-Since the traffic of a slices varies over time, so does its resource demand.
-So it is beneficial to consider statistic multiplexing to reduce the required provisioned resources.
-For this reason, we propose the following architecture:
+However, the traffic of a slice varies over time and so does its resource demand.
+Hence it is beneficial to dynamically adapt the resources to reduce the required provisioned resources.
+For this reason, we propose the following architecture: <br/>
 <img src="/images/system.svg" alt="Proposed Architecture">